mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 A safe cancel requires an immediate self-spend of an input of the tx to be canceled.

 The wallet rules for spending safely would happen behind the scenes, so the end user would not be aware of any changes.
-Canceling a transaction would be a difference experience than it is now, but it is required to change it to prevent the play attacks from occuring.
+Canceling a transaction would be a different experience than it is now, but it is required to change it to prevent the play attacks from occuring.
 A possible cancel flow would be to make the cancellation a longer event which is not finished until the self-spend transaction has been confirmed on the chain.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation